 "The first time I tried heroin, I was fifteen and I had a straight-up orgasm," says Tiffani, 21 years old, from a small California town where her father runs the post office.
 "I'm afraid to be clean.
 I don't know how."

 This year, two million Americans will enter drug and alcohol treatment programs.
 Their chances of recovery — whatever their age, ethnicity, education or economic background — are about the same.
 Ninety percent of them will relapse within a year, which raises the question of whether recovery programs really work.
 While most physicians and drug counselors agree that drug addiction is a disease, most of the treatment programs are based on will power.
-REHAB, a compelling new documentary by Academy Award-winning filmmaker Steven Okazaki, offers a rare inside look at the recovery process, following five young addicts as they struggle to stay clean and reconnect with their families, then relapse and nearly lose everything, including their lives.
+REHAB, a powerful documentary by Academy Award-winning filmmaker Steven Okazaki, offers an intimate look at the recovery process, following five young addicts as they struggle to stay clean and reconnect with their families, then relapse and nearly lose everything.